joelsernamoreno/WiFiKeylogger/README.md

 ### Programming mode ESP8266-01:

-1. Connect the breadboard to the computer with the circuit shown in the esp8266-01 programmer mode.
+1. Connect the breadboard to the computer with the circuit shown in the esp8266-01 programming mode.
 2. Open the ESP8266-01.ino sketch from the source folder.
 3. Select Tools - Board - "Generic ESP8266 Module".
 4. Select Tools – Upload Speed “115200”.